NIGHT OF THE ATTACK ROOSTERS

 There is little doubt that we in this country enjoy pampering like nowhere else.
 Animals we once ate for sustenance (or because they tasted good) are now our pets: not only dogs and cats, but Vietnamese pot-bellied pigs, hedgehogs, and even emotional support ducks.

-And when we jet off to LA for the Oscar parties and the glittering award ceremony, we need a pet sitter to watch our precious Fluffy.
-Someone like Josie Glireath, Professional Pet Sitter.
+And when we jet off to LA for the Oscars, or Cannes for the movies, or even Munich for Oktoberfest, we need a pet sitter to watch our precious Fluffy.
+Someone like Josie Gilreath, Professional Pet Sitter.

 Come to think of it, Josie – a proud member of the National Association of Professional Pet Sitters (motto: “The ONLY national non-profit organization for professional pet sitters”) – might not be available.
 She’s still convalescing after a particular harrowing pet sitting experience after an encounter with Bruce and Jodi Smith.
 While watching the Smith’s chickens, Josie was injured by the Smiths’ attack rooster, who was apparently doing what attack roosters do, which is attack.
 The kerfluffle left Josie with a serious infection having long-term consequences.